mcn015/alpine-lighttpd-php-s2i/README.md

 }
 ```
  ##Create new application.

  Login as your user in your project.

 ```
 oc new-app alpine-lighttpd-php-s2i~https://github.com/mcn015/static-web-site
 ```

-To trim your image, remember to remove 'bash' or other debug commands
+To trim your image, remember to remove 'bash' and any other debug commands